explicitcontextualunderstanding/audiobook/audiobook-plan.md

 # Check if sesame-tts image exists, build if not
 if ! docker image inspect sesame-tts &>/dev/null; then
     echo "Building Sesame TTS Docker container..."
-    # Build using the modified Dockerfile (model download step removed)
+    # Build using the modified Dockerfile (docker/sesame-tts/Dockerfile)
+    # NOTE: The Dockerfile has been significantly modified to handle dependency conflicts:
+    #   - Installs Rust/Cargo (required by 'tokenizers').
+    #   - Installs base Python dependencies.
+    #   - Clones 'silentcipher', modifies its numpy/scipy requirements, and installs it.
+    #   - Clones 'csm', removes pinned versions (transformers, moshi, torchtune), removes
+    #     the silentcipher dependency line, and installs csm using '--no-deps'.
+    #   - The model download step has been REMOVED from the Dockerfile.
+    # These changes allow the build to complete but rely on the manually installed dependencies.
     sudo docker build -t sesame-tts -f docker/sesame-tts/Dockerfile . fi